PatrickEMcLean/DungeonMerchantStory/02-OLDDraft.md

 As I joined him at the bar, the in returned to normal.
 As I made my way to Boltac, I could hear the language of desperation and failure spoken from every corner.

-"If I could have defeated that lock spell, I'd be a wealthy man."

-"A Dragon?
-Who'd have thought ye'd find a Dragon in East Reach?
-And at this time of year?"

-"Lucky to have escaped with our lives."

 Boltac clapped a hand on my shoulder and said, "Here you will find the finest Mutton Lettuce and Tomato sandwich in all of Robrecht.
 Sit and we will eat."